phetdam/prand/README.md

 $ make install
 ```

-By default a static library `librandms.a` is created in the `lib` subfolder, and a header file `randms.h` is copied to the `include` subfolder, of the current working directory.
+By default a static library `libprand.a` is created in the `lib` subfolder, and a header file `prand.h` is copied to the `include` subfolder, of the current working directory.
 One can change the `PREFIX` entry in [Makefile](Makefile#L5) to customise the installation path of the library.

-To link the library with a program, one has to add the `-lrandms` flag for the compilation.
+To link the library with a program, one has to add the `-lprand` flag for the compilation.
 And if this library is not installed in the default path for system libraries, the `-I` and `-L` options are also necessary for specifying the path to the header and library files.
-An example of the [Makefile](example/Makefile) for linking randms is provided in the [example](example) folder.
+An example of the [Makefile](example/Makefile) for linking prand is provided in the [example](example) folder.

 <sub>[\[TOC\]](#table-of-contents)</sub>